jinghuazhao/PW-pipeline/README.md

 8 | N | sample size
 9*  | chr | chromosome
 10* | pos | position

+\* these two columns can be obtained from UCSC as shown above.

 ### Output

 The output will be Excel workbook containing results from various software.